2009–10 PBA Tour season: Tournaments

 Below is a summary of the 2009–10 season.
-Career titles for tournament winners are shown in parenthesis.
+Career titles for tournament winners are shown in parentheses.
 (Titles shown for women are for PBA Women's Series events only.)

 PBA Xtra Frame League

 During the touring schedule (January – April 2010), 32 exempt bowlers competed in a traveling singles league.
 All matches were taped for airing on the PBA's Xtra Frame pay-per-view web video service.

 2009-10 PBA Tour Trials

 The PBA Tour Trials, which determined the eight additional exempt bowlers for the upcoming season, concluded May 31, 2009 in Allen Park, Michigan.
 The trials consisted of 45 games bowled over nine days on various PBA oil patterns.
 The eight qualifiers include: